Peakboard/peakboard-templates.github.io/_templates/Intralogistics-Order-Parts-with-MQTT/en.md

 ---
 layout: article
-title: intralogistics - order parts with MQTT
+title: your interactive order list – simple MQTT communication between production and intralogistics
 description:
-  - With Peakboard and MQTT, you can easily and quickly create a way to create orders for production parts that are required in production and then send them to intralogistics at the push of a button.
+  - Use Peakboard with MQTT to quickly set up an efficient communication between production and intralogistics.
+This way, you can easily create orders for production parts that are needed in manufacturing and send them to intralogistics at the push of a button.
+  - Download this template for free and use it as a digital and interactive order list, that can be operated by your worker with the help of a touch screen, to order missing production parts in the warehouse.
+This guarantees seamless production processes and minimizes waiting times effectively.
 lang: en
 weight: 1800
 isDraft: true